-GIRES has developed an e-learning resource, Transgender Awareness for Employers & Service Providers, on transgender issues for use by by public authorities.
-It is grateful for the funding that the Department for Communities and Local Government committed to support this valuable intitiative.
-The resource also may be of use to organisations in the private sector.
+GIRES has developed an e-learning resource, Transgender Awareness for Employers & Service Providers, on transgender issues for use by private sector organisations and public authorities.
+It is grateful for the funding that the Department for Communities and Local Government committed to support this valuable initiative.
+The resource has been used very successfully by all 5,000 staff in the DVLA.

 Public authorities in England, and those contracted to provide services on their behalf, are required to undertake the specific duties that arise from the Equality Act (2010).
 These include publishing relevant information about employees and service users who are protected by the gender reassignment characteristic.
-To help with this, GIRES has published Monitoring Gender Nonconformity (PDF, 269KB), that updates and summarises the more extensive GIRES guidance, Collecting Information On Gender Identity (PDF, 157KB), on meeting these obligations.
+To help with this, GIRES has published GIRES Monitoring Questions Guidance August 2023 (PDF, 214 KB).

 Findings of a study, Public bodies and the public sector duties relating to transsexual and transgender people (PDF, 754KB), undertaken for EHRC, based on an analysis of 36 telephone interviews with, and 60 online survey responses from, a cross-section of English, Scottish and Welsh public bodies.
 The participants represent a snapshot of a variety of public bodies from a range of sectors and geographical areas, rather than a scientifically chosen, statistically representative sample.
 In order to identify good practice examples, public bodies were also targeted who were known to have taken an interest in transgender work.

 The phone interviews and online survey responses confirm that there is considerable confusion among public sector staff about the appropriate use of trans terminology.
 It is arguable that uncertainty over appropriate terminology is suggestive of a more fundamental gap in knowledge and understanding of the many different gender identities that fall under the transgender umbrella and the full breadth of issues faced by different trans people.